Adyen: Growth

 The company has been profitable since 2011.
 In December 2014, the company announced a funding round of $250 million led by growth equity firm General Atlantic, joined by existing investors Temasek Holdings, Index Ventures, and Felicis Ventures.

 On January 31, 2018, eBay announced that it had signed an agreement with Adyen to become its primary payments processing partner. eBay began intermediation on a small scale in North America starting in the second half of 2018, expanding in 2019 under the terms of the operating agreement with PayPal.
 In 2021, eBay transitioned a majority of its marketplace customers to Adyen.

 In 2022, the company exceeded €1.3 billion in revenue.

+In 2024, Adyen partnered with BILL, a leading financial operations platform for small and midsize businesses.

+The platform has also been selected by DICK'S Sporting Goods, Vietnam Airlines, and the e-commerce platform Temu, unifying and standardizing payments infrastructure across online, in-store and in-app experiences.

+In the third quarter of 2025, the company reported net revenue of €598.4 million, equating to a 20% year-on-year increase driven by continued wallet share expansion from existing customers.

+In 2025, the company reported a record $43 billion in payments processed through the platform over the Black Friday/Cyber Monday weekend.

+In 2025, Adyen announced the launch of Adyen Capital Canada, offering embedded funding to Canadian businesses, supporting their extension of short-term loans to small and medium-sized enterprises.